Espace muséographique Victor Schoelcher, son œuvre

 21 rue de la Libération 68740 Fessenheim

-From the very first moments, thanks to an elaborate scenography, you will travel with Victor Schoelcher from the totems outside to the tactile digital supports inside.
-Let yourself be guided through a circuit composed of more than 150 visuals, original works (books, manuscripts, newspapers), period objects and porcelain signed by his father Marc, a native of Fessenheim.
+Let yourself be guided on a tour featuring over 150 visuals, original works (books, manuscripts, newspapers), period objects and porcelain signed by his father Marc, a native of Fessenheim.

 This establishment is Accueil Vélo and offers specific services for cyclists.